Back to Blog

 Frequently Asked Questions

 What time does Placebo typically take the stage?
-Doors usually open around 1.5 to 2 hours before the headline act.
-If there’s a support act, they typically start 30-60 minutes after doors open.
-Placebo usually takes to the stage between 9:00 PM and 10:00 PM, concluding their set around 11:00 PM to 12:00 AM, depending on the length of the show and any encore.
+While specific times vary, doors usually open 1.5 to 2 hours before the main act.
+If there's an opening act, they typically play for 30-45 minutes, followed by a changeover of about 20-30 minutes.
+Expect Placebo to take the stage around 9:00 PM - 9:30 PM, with the concert usually concluding around 11:00 PM.

 Will there be an opening act?
-It's common for Placebo to have a support act, but this is often announced closer to the event date.
-Keep an eye on the official venue and band social media channels for announcements.
+Opening acts for Placebo's tours are often announced closer to the tour dates.
+They tend to select artists that align with their alternative rock ethos.
+Keep an eye on Placebo's official website and social media for announcements.

 What's the refund policy?
-Refunds are typically only offered if the event is cancelled.
+Refund policies are set by the ticket vendor and the event promoter.
+Typically, refunds are only issued if the event is cancelled.
 If the event is rescheduled, tickets are usually valid for the new date.
-It's crucial to read the terms and conditions of your ticket purchase carefully, as policies can vary between ticketing platforms.
+Check your ticket purchase agreement for specifics.

 Top Tips for Placebo at Movistar Arena - Palacio de los Deportes